 Cerutty mentored Australia’s 1960 Olympic 1500 meter champion Herb Elliott, the only man to retire undefeated in the 1500 meters and the mile.
 Cerutty, it was said, was a man more interested in achievement than athletics itself.

 “Now the boxing boys had something to do with that,” Cerutty explained in his animated fashion.
 “Jackie Kriss, Sammy Wheeler, and Don Johnson, the American: you can’t meet no more lovely fellows, but in the ring they’re killers, and ‘I’ll bash you down!’
 And you’ve got to have that.
 But the fellow you’re bashing down in running is yourself.
 You can’t punch or trip your opponent.
 So you kill yourself rather than get beaten.”

-Ron Clarke never adhered to Cerutty’s self-bashing Stotan philosophy.
-Instead he appreciated the more humane direction taken by his dear friend Emile Zatopek, nicknamed the Czech Locomotive, who famously won all three distance events, 5000, 10,000 and marathon, at the 1952 Helsinki Olympics.
+Ron Clarke never fully embraced Cerutty’s self-bashing Stotan philosophy.
+Instead he appreciated the more humane direction taken by dear friend Emile Zatopek.
+Known as the Czech Locomotive, Zatopek famously won all three distance events at the 1952 Helsinki Olympics: 5000, 10,000 and marathon.
+He remains the only man to achieve the triple distance gold.

-(Done correctly) Running is something of a masochistic sport, it’s true.
-Yet there is an undeniable attraction to what that self-flagellation dredges up.
-But whether it is John Landy’s “Don’t train too hard, don’t make it too easy”, or Percy Cerutty’s beat-yourself-up-to-beat-the-other-guy, there is no right way to train, nor absolute best fashion to race.
-Instead running remains the every man’s sport where the best of oneself is uncovered through the pitiless process of trial and error.
+Foot racing is something of a masochistic sport, it’s true.
+Yet it lends itself to daily dosing.
+So whether you fall in with John Landy’s “Don’t train too hard, don’t make it too easy”, or get lured by Percy Cerutty’s beat-yourself-up-to-beat-the-other-guy, the effect is the same, an every man’s sport where the best is uncovered through the pitiless process of self-carving.